 Here’s a snapshot of what we know so far.

-What are the symptoms of long COVID?
+What are the symptoms of long Covid?

-- Loss of smell
+- Shortness of breath

-How common is long COVID?
+How common is long Covid?

 Who is at most risk?